kreestoff/module-one-final-project-guidelines-houston-web-career-040119/README.md

 ## Using Employee mode

-We will assume that the database has been seeded as in the previous paragraph.
-From the opening screen, select ```Employee``` and enter a username of ```TommyJ``` followed by the password ```password```.
+From the opening screen, select ```Employee``` and enter the username followed by the corresponding password (if the database has been seeded as in the previous paragraph, then there will be a user with username ```TommyJ``` and password ```password```).
-You should see a list containing three projects, which are the projects to which this user has been assigned (via one or more tasks).
+The next screen will display the projects to which this user has been assigned (via one or more tasks).
-Select the first project, ```Bay Bridge```, and observe that there is one task.
+Select a project to view the user's assigned tasks for that project.
 Completed tasks show up in gray, overdue tasks show up in red, and remaining tasks (i.e. incomplete tasks which are not overdue) are rendered in black.
 Tasks are ordered by due date; tasks without an assigned due date show up top.

-Under tasks, the user is presented with a list of other employees assigned to this project, followed by a list of users (across all projects) whose specialty coincides with the user's.
+Below the list of tasks, the user is presented with a list of other employees assigned to the same project, followed by a list of users (across all projects) whose specialty coincides with the user's.

 Press ```q``` to exit the project view, then select ```Exit``` to quit